 - damages to vehicles or properties

-In accordance with the Insurance Act, an auto insurance adjuster will send you the forms you need to complete in order to make an insurance claim in Edmonton, such as the proof of loss and accident benefits forms.
+Following the Insurance Act, an auto insurance adjuster will send you the forms you need to complete to make an insurance claim in Edmonton, such as the proof of loss and accident benefits forms.

 Proof of Loss Forms

 By submitting completed proof of loss forms, you are documenting the damage or destruction to your property, attesting to the financial losses that occurred as a result of the accident, which in this case would be resulting from the car accident.
 The proof of loss forms available (depending on the circumstances) include:

 - Automobile Proof of Loss